zephyrproject-rtos/zephyr/boards/arm/sam_v71_xult/doc/index.rst

 *************************

 Flashing the Zephyr project onto SAM V71 MCU requires the `OpenOCD tool`_.
-Support for Atmel SAM E microcontroller series was added in OpenOCD release 0.10.0, which was added in Zephyr SDK 0.9.2.

 By default a factory new SAM V71 chip will boot the `SAM-BA`_ boot loader located in the ROM, not the flashed image.
 This is determined by the value of GPNVM1 (General-Purpose NVM bit 1).
 The flash procedure will ensure that